Chaste/ImmersedBoundaryWorkshop/README.md

 You can use this process each time you modify the simulation to visualise your results.

+**Tip** You can also right click on a dataset and click reload files.
+This saves you going through all of the menus again.

 ### 1.3 Modifying the Initial Shape

 We will now see how we can vary the initial shape of cells generated using the `ImmersedBoundaryPalisadeMeshGenerator`